mingyeeee/RUhacks2021/README.md

 ```

 AugmentEd is written exclusevely in python using the OpenCV library. `vision.py` starts by detecting the images on the piece of paper.
 The frame is analysed by the ML model.
 Once identified a simultaion is selected for the drawing provided.
-In order to render the animation corrrectly the aruco markers are identified, their coordinate are utilised to generate a geaometrical projection also knowin as homography.
+In order to render the animation corrrectly the aruco markers are identified, their coordinates are utilised to generate a geaometrical projection also knowin as homography.

 This process is founc in the `find_and_warp()` function imported from `aug_reality.py`